DCC-UAB/dlnn-project_ia-group_1/README.md

 ## Getting Started

 ### Prerequesites:
-Firts you need to clone these repository in your machine.
+Firts you need to clone this repository in your machine.
 ```
 https://github.com/DCC-UAB/dlnn-project_ia-group_1.git
 ```
 In order to test the code you will need to install all the libraries in the .yml file.
-To make it easy you can create a new conda enviroment using the following comand
+To make it easier you can create a new conda enviroment using the following comand
 ```
 conda env create --file environment.yml
 ```
-Apart from the .yml file we also are using the fasttext model to create the word embeddings.
+Aside from the .yml file we also are using the fasttext model to create the word embeddings.
 We have installed fasttext from their github directly using:
 ```
 git clone https://github.com/facebookresearch/fastText.git
 cd fastText
 sudo pip install .
 ```
 After installing the fastext model you also need to obtain the binary file needed to run the fasText model.
-To obtain these file you will need to run:
+To obtain this file you will need to run:
 ```
 import fasttext.util
 fasttext.util.download_model('en', if_exists='ignore')  # English